 Serve the cake slightly warm, topped with brandied cherries and whipped cream.

-I originally made these for my friend Wendy, who love the Manhattan cocktail.
+I originally made these for my friend Wendy, who loves the Manhattan cocktail.
 She’s got the bourbon, sweet vermouth, and bitters, now she’s got the luscious brandied cherry to place into the drink.
 I kept a container to make into other things, like the sauce for this cake.

 2 pounds frozen, pitted cherries